-The UFT Welfare Fund’s Health and Cancer Helpline is available in your time of need through our free and confidential tele-health services for UFT Welfare Fund members and their dependents who may be diagnosed with a major medical illness such as cancer, stroke or diabetes.
-Staffed with full-time social workers, our team is dedicated to providing the assistance and resources needed.
+The UFT Welfare Fund’s Health and Cancer Helpline is available in your time of need through our free and confidential tele-health services for UFT Welfare Fund members and their dependents who may be diagnosed with a major medical illness such as cancer, stroke, or diabetes.

-- Health benefits information: It is important to understand your health benefits and what your coverage allows.
-The Helpline staff guides you through the complexities of navigating the healthcare system, providing accurate information regarding your health plan and accessing the benefits and services you are entitled to.
+It is important to understand your health benefits and what your coverage allows.
+The Helpline guides you through the complexities of navigating the healthcare system, providing accurate information regarding your health plan and accessing the benefits and services you are entitled to.

-- Referrals: When diagnosed with an acute or chronic illness, you or your family members may need additional guidance.
-The Helpline social workers will assess, evaluate, and provide you with quality health care resources based upon your medical and behavioral health needs.
-Referrals include but are not limited to: healthcare professionals, social service agencies, individual and group mental health therapy, and nationally recognized specialized health and wellness programs.
+When diagnosed with an acute or chronic illness, you or your family members may need additional guidance.
+The Helpline will assess, evaluate, and provide you with quality health care resources based upon your medical and behavioral health needs.
+Referrals include, but are not limited to: healthcare professionals, social service agencies, and specialized health and wellness programs.

-- Caregiver support: Caring for an ill loved one can be difficult - emotionally and physically.
+Caring for an ill loved one can be difficult --emotionally and physically.
 The Helpline works closely with caregivers to alleviate the stress they may be experiencing by providing emotional support, tips for coping, and referrals to caregiving support groups.